nutraces/nutraces.github.io/_posts/2018-07-06-wordpress-docker-setup-migrate.md

 ---

-* Install docker ce or ee
+* Install docker ce or ee ( I assume docker installation is done and considering as a prequisite)
 * create docker-compose.yml as below

 ```